kmdupr33/authorx/README.md

 << { You can't arbitrarily nest tagged/transformed text in markdown, so it's inherently limited as a language. }
 }
 ```

+# Project Status & Roadmap

+authorx is in rough shape currently.
+The syntax isn't even as clean as I'd like it, but I'm working on [the roadmap](./Roadmap.ax).
+Feel free to file issues.
+Would love to hear your feedback.